rnabioco/rbi-website/content/post/2020/covid-19.md

 ## Other ways to help

 -	**Donate blood!** Blood donations are critically short right now.
-We will have a blood drive at CU AMC on Friday March 23 from 11:30 to 6 pm at the Leprino building.
+We will have a blood drive at CU AMC on Monday March 23 from 11:30 to 6 pm at the Leprino building.
 If you are healthy and on campus, please donate!
 Walk-ins welcome or you can sign up at the [Vitalant website](vitalant.org).

 - Check out this [compilation](https://www.curtisforaurora.com/covid19) of local food banks and other community resources, and see how you can help the most vulnerable in our community